Cynthia Greb: Dreaming a Better World

 All That We Do With Joy is Our Purpose

 What if we each realized we were ambassadors of the Divine?
 What if we knew it was our job (our joy!) to simply radiate love, kindness, and peace wherever we are?
 What if our very presence makes each place we visit a little better?
 What if we could each make this world a more heavenly place through our smile, our prayers, our thoughts, our love, our laughter, our words, our touch, our actions?

 My personal goal is to help make the world a better place—in whatever way I joyfully can.
 One thing I like to do is focus on the positive whenever possible.
 I truly believe that what we focus on, we create—both in our own individual lives and on a global scale.
 It doesn’t matter if we love it or hate it, want it or fear it; if we give a great deal of our attention to it, we bring it into manifestation.

-Speaking of gestation, many prophecies have foretold of this time on the planet.
+I love indigenous traditions from all over the world.
+Did you know that many prophecies have foretold this time on the planet?
 It is a time of great transition.
 The old paradigm is fighting for its life, but a New Earth is being born.
 For those of us who yearn for a more harmonious planet, the time will come!
 But like many births, there can be some rather intense labor pains before New Life emerges.
 Try to breathe through it all.
 As the Hopi elders said several years ago:

 “There is a river flowing now very fast.